rodrigorcz/skin-color-correction/README.md

   <img src="img/fig1.png" alt="Imagem 1">
 </div>

-<p style="text-align: center;">Figure 2: Color Grading between an input image (a) and a reference image (b), resulting in an image (c) with the correct color grading.
+<p align = "center">Figure 2: Color Grading between an input image (a) and a reference image (b), resulting in an image (c) with the correct color grading.
 The top row shows the face segmentations of the two images, while the bottom row represents the color distributions of the image in the RGB color space.</p>

 ## Code Structure